Whatsapp Icon

 Oats provide a well-balanced nutritional profile.

-They're high in carbohydrates and fibre, including the strong beta-glucan fibre.
+They're high in carbohydrates and fiber, including the strong beta-glucan fiber.

 They also have a higher protein and fat content than other grains.